Skills

 }

 💡 Note botId: it is different from the account id.
 You'll need botId to send messages.
+To see OAuth-backed accounts (Slack, Gmail, GitHub, …), use the composio skill.

 Step 3 — Connect a new platform

-# OAuth — opens the browser automatically
+# QR scan — CLI opens the browser

-node $SKILL_DIR/scripts/openloomi-connectors.cjs connect slack
+node $SKILL_DIR/scripts/openloomi-connectors.cjs connect telegram

 # App Credentials